 Step Action

 1. Lay the person flat

 Do not allow them to stand or walk

 If breathing is difficult, allow them to sit

 Be calm and reassuring

 Do not leave them alone

 Seek assistance from another staff member or reliable student to locate the student's adrenaline autoinjector or the school's general use autoinjector, and the student's Individual Anaphylaxis Management Plan, stored at the front office.

 If the student's plan is not immediately available, or they appear to be experiencing a first time reaction, follow steps 2 to 5

-2.
+2. Administer an EpiPen or EpiPen Jr (if the student is under 20kg)

 Remove from plastic container

 Form a fist around the EpiPen and pull off the blue safety release (cap)

 Place orange end against the student's outer mid-thigh (with or without clothing)

 Push down hard until a click is heard or felt and hold in place for 3 seconds

 Remove EpiPen

-Note the time the EpiPen is administered

-Retain the used EpiPen to be handed to ambulance paramedics along with the time of administration

-3. Call an ambulance (000)

-4. If there is no improvement or severe symptoms progress (as described in the ASCIA Action Plan for Anaphylaxis), further adrenaline doses may be administered every five minutes, if other adrenaline autoinjectors are available.
+Note the time the EpiPen is administered Retain the used EpiPen to be handed to ambulance paramedics along with the time of administration OR Administer an Anapen® 500, Anapen® 300, or Anapen® Jr. Pull off the black needle shield Pull off grey safety cap (from the red button) Place needle end firmly against the student's outer mid-thigh at 90 degrees (with or without clothing) Press red button so it clicks and hold for 3 seconds Remove Anapen® Note the time the Anapen is administered Retain the used Anapen to be handed to ambulance paramedics along with the time of administration 3.
+Call an ambulance (000) 4.
+If there is no improvement or severe symptoms progress (as described in the ASCIA Action Plan for Anaphylaxis), further adrenaline doses may be administered every five minutes, if other adrenaline autoinjectors are available.
 5. Contact the student's emergency contacts.

-If a student appears to be having a severe allergic reaction, but has not been previously diagnosed with an allergy or being at risk of anaphylaxis, school staff should follow steps 2-5 as above.
+If a student appears to be having a severe allergic reaction, but has not been previously diagnosed with an allergy or being at risk of anaphylaxis, school staff should follow steps 2 - 5 as above.